tomviner/blog/content/django-under-the-hood.md

 Well the tickets sold in just 20 seconds and I can see why.
 [Django under the hood](http://www.djangounderthehood.com/) was a fun and informative dive into Django's innards.
 The conference was billed as *an exciting new Django conference for experienced Django developers* to *come and learn about the internals of Django, and help to shape its future* so clearly expanding the existing contributor base was a main part of the mission here.
 And I think it's fair to say it's proved the viability of a technical conference used to disseminate specific internal knowledge to a wider group.

+# Feedback

+The tech talks really worked well.
+Only added thing I'd suggest, is structured sprints.
+Advertise what's needed for new sprinters to get the idea.
+Then organise groups so people can know who to ask for help.
+I know for example that Django Girls is great at this.

 # The talks

 I'm planning to give a summary of the talks at work, so I'm collecting some notes on the talks here.